Greetings!

 Why?
 Because FAIR’s mission and values resonate so strongly with me.

 If you’re not familiar with our organization, I’ll give you a quick peek at our website.
-As you can see, FAIR has a relatively simple and straightforward mission statement: We advocate for the defense and protection of civil liberties under the 1st and
+As you can see, FAIR has a relatively simple and straightforward mission statement: We advocate for the defense and protection of civil liberties under the 1st and 14th Amendments.
+We support respectful disagreement and viewpoint diversity.
+FAIR is committed to bridging the divide in our country by overcoming identity politics.

 We embrace MLK’s guiding principle that we are all entitled to equal protection under the law — without exception.
 That we should all be judged by the content of our character, not the color of our skin.